Crash of ALH-WSI brings into focus accidents involving military platforms | Law-Order

 The crash of a weapon system integrated version of an Advanced Light Helicopter (ALH) of the Indian Army on Friday near Tuting in Arunachal Pradesh once again brought into sharp focus the growing number of accidents involving military choppers and aircraft.

-The multi-role helicopter of 5.8 Ton class is an armed version of the ALH Dhruv.
+The multi role helicopter of 5.8 ton class is an armed version of the Dhruv.
 The indigenously designed and developed ALH-Dhruv is a multi-role, multi-mission new generation helicopter.

 ''We do not have any details about the crash.
 So, it will be unfair to comment.
 But my general view is that the fleet must be equipped with more safety equipment including obstacle avoidance systems,'' said a military expert on condition of anonymity.